S-200 missile system: Syria

 On September 17, 2018, a Russian Il-20M ELINT plane was shot down by a Syrian S-200 surface-to-air missile killing all the 15 servicemen onboard.
 Four Israeli F-16 fighter jets attacked targets in Syria's Latakia with standoff missiles, after approaching from the Mediterranean Sea, a statement by the Russian defense ministry said on 18 September.
 “The Israeli pilots used the Russian plane as cover and set it up to be targeted by the Syrian air defense forces.
 As a consequence, the Il-20, which has radar cross-section much larger than the F-16, was shot down by an S-200 system missile,” the statement said.
 The Russian ministry stressed that the Israelis must have known that the Russian plane was present in the area, which didn't stop them from “the provocation”.
 Israel also failed to warn Russia about the planned operation in advance.
 The warning came a minute before the attack started, which “did not leave time to move the Russian plane to a safe area,” the statement said.

 On 21 September, an Israeli delegation visiting Moscow stated that the Israeli attack formation did not use the Russian Il-20 as a shield during the attacks, while blaming the incident on the Syrian Air Defense Force which fired missiles for forty minutes while the Israeli attack formation had already left the area.
 Russian President Vladimir Putin downplayed the incident saying that "it looks accidental, like a chain of tragic circumstances".

 On 1 July 2019, a stray S-200 missile fired from Syria, presumably during bombing raids there, hit Northern Cyprus.
-The missile hit the ground around 1:00a.m. near the village of Taşkent, also known as Vouno, some 20 kilometers (12 miles) northeast of Nicosia.
+The missile hit the ground around 1:00 a.m. near the village of Taşkent, also known as Vouno, some 20 kilometers (12 miles) northeast of Nicosia.
 No one was injured.

 On 22 April 2021, a stray S-200 missile exploded in the air some 30 kilometers from the Dimona nuclear reactor over Israel.
 The missile was fired from Dumayr, part of a salvo in response to Israeli jets conducting strikes on targets in the Syrian-controlled Golan Heights.
 Israeli air defenses tried to intercept the errant missile, but missed.
 Around an hour later, IDF said Israeli fighter jets struck the air defense battery which launched the missile.